 If you’re ready to learn more, we’re here to walk with you from hello to happy tears in the delivery room.

-Get your questions answered by the team at Creative Love — the East Coast’s most trusted surrogacy and egg donation agency
+Get your questions answered by the team at Creative Love — the East Coast’s most trusted surrogacy and egg donation agency.
+Check out our comprehensive surrogate FAQ for answers to the most common questions about becoming a surrogate.

 The decision to become a surrogate is profound, requiring careful thought, research, and introspection.
 Understanding the process, your motivations, the legal implications, the requirements, and the impacts on your emotional and physical health are all crucial considerations before embarking on this journey.